biocore/qurro/README.md

 the page loading.

 We currently generate these JSON files in a Python script, the code for which is located in `gen_plots.py`.
-Right now this script is configured to look for and use data from Byrd et al. 2017 [2], but we're working on making this support arbitrary data sources (based on command-line options).

 You can also upload a file of "select microbes" to the web visualization tool to filter the taxa used in